Warlord Era: Origins

-The origins of the armies and leaders which dominated politics after 1912 lay in the military reforms of the late Qing dynasty.
+The origins of the armies and leaders that dominated politics after 1912 lay in the military reforms of the late Qing dynasty.
 During the Taiping Rebellion (1850–1864), the Qing dynasty was forced to allow provincial governors to raise their own armies, the Yong Ying, to fight against the Taiping rebels; many of these provincial forces were not disbanded after the Taiping rebellion was over, like Li Hongzhang's Huai Army.

 Strong bonds, family ties, and respectful treatment of troops were emphasized.
 The officers were never rotated, and the soldiers were hand-picked by their commanders, and commanders by their generals, so personal bonds of loyalty formed between local officers and the troops, unlike Green Standard and Banner forces.
 The late Qing reforms did not establish a national army; instead, they mobilized regional armies and militias that had neither standardization nor consistency.
-Officers were loyal to their immediate superiors and formed cliques based upon their place of origins and background.
+Officers were loyal to their immediate superiors and formed cliques based on their place of origin and background.
 Units were composed of men from the same province.
 This policy was meant to reduce dialectal miscommunication, but had the side effect of encouraging regionalist tendencies.

 Although the post–Taiping Rebellion governors are generally not recognized as the direct predecessors of the warlords, their combined military-civil authority and somewhat greater powers as compared to earlier governors provided a model for Republic-era provincial leaders.
 The fragmentation of military power due to the late Qing's lack of a unified military force, exacerbated by the rise of provincialism during the revolution, was also a strong factor behind the proliferation of warlords.
 Apart from administrative and financial obstacles, the late Qing government seemed to have relied on this divided military structure to maintain political control.

 The rising necessity of military professionalism, with scholars becoming heavily militarized, led to many officers from non-scholarly backgrounds rising to high command and even high office in civil bureaucracy.
 At this time, the military upstaged the civil service.
 The influence of German and Japanese ideas of military predominance over the nation, coupled with the absence of national unity amongst the various cliques in the officer class, led to the fragmentation of power.